 I had done just enough research into Covenant Theology while writing The Problem with Interpretive Frameworks to confirm my position that Bible frameworks – Covenant Theology, New Covenant Theology and Dispensational Theology among them – were equally wrong because they imposed an indefensible framework over (or ‘under’ as the Covenant Theologians claim) the Bible.

 The Word of God stands on its own!
-Any ‘system of interpretation’ is as useless as it is wrong.
+Any ‘system of interpretation’ is both useless and wrong.

 [I know that some will object with, "Well, even if your ‘system of interpretation’ is reading the text literally, you’ve still imposed a hermeneutic."

-My response is: natural language communication is ‘literal’, including the ‘literal’ understanding of symbols, metaphors, sarcasm, understatement, overstatement, hyperbole, etc. The LORD wrote the Scripture to be read and understood as literal communication.
-If that communication required a hermeneutic other than ‘literal’, then what about the ages before such a "suitable" hermeneutic was developed?
+My response is: natural language communication is ‘literal’, including the ‘literal’ understanding of symbols, metaphors, sarcasm, understatement, overstatement, hyperbole, etc., all of which occur many times in the Scripture.
+The LORD wrote the Scripture to be read and understood as literal communication.
+If that communication required a hermeneutic other than ‘literal’, then what about the ages before such a "suitable" hermeneutic was developed and became widely upheld?
 Were those peoples simply cut off from the ability to learn from the Scripture until CT (or Dispensational, or New Covenant) theologies came along?

 The above objection is ill-conceived, lazy, silly, and desperate.]

 Nonetheless, it was prudent to thoroughly research Covenant Theology to properly dissect its major (and some minor) tenets in order to perform a rigorous critique of Dr. Belcher’s book against the Scriptures alone.

 [In this article, I frequently use the abbreviation CT to designate both ‘Covenant Theology’ and ‘Covenant Theologian’.
 The context should be used to determine which one is intended.]